Leonia-Tech/texted/README.md

 i: -w       saves  after exiting insert mode
 esc:        exit insert mode
 ```

+The content added during the insert mode is appended at the end of the file without the addition of extra newlines or spaces!

-NOTE: to exit the program you have to click on the `esc` button on your keyboard
+*Note: to exit the program you have to click on the `esc` button on your keyboard*

 ### Print commands
 List of commmnads releated to print functionality